waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **'No Will to Fight':** After a Pokémon faints, attempting to switch in the next Pokémon can sometimes fail with the message 'There's no will to fight!'.
 The cause is unknown, but trying again on the next turn was successful.
 - **THUNDERBOLT vs. DIG:** THUNDERBOLT can hit an opponent while it is underground using DIG.
 This is contrary to standard mechanics and resulted in an accidental knockout when trying to faint.

 # III.
+Active Puzzles
+- **Pokemon Mansion - Alternating Doors:** A Super Nerd on 2F explained that switches open and close alternating sets of doors.
+I need to determine which switches control which doors to fully navigate the mansion.

+# IV.
 Solved Puzzles
 - **Pokemon Mansion - Trapped Corridor:** Discovered a hidden one-way passage at 1F (27, 26).
 The only way to make the wall passable from the south again was to win a wild battle, which resets the tile's state.
-- **Pokemon Mansion - Alternating Doors:** Confirmed by a Super Nerd on 2F.
-The mansion has at least two sets of gates controlled by two different switches.
-Switch 1 (1F, (3, 6)) controls one set of gates.
-Switch 2 (2F, (3, 12)) controls another set.
-Activating a switch toggles the state of its corresponding doors.
 - **Pokemon Mansion 1F - Eastern Wing Gate & Positional Trigger:** The gate at (25, 14) is controlled by the switch at (3, 6).
 Additionally, a positional trigger at (12,10) on 1F closes the gates at (17,8) and (18,8).
 The switch at (3,6) re-opens them.
 Direct interaction with the gate does not work.

-- **Trust Your Tools Over Assumptions:** A major cognitive failure occurred in the Pokémon Mansion where I dismissed my `path_planner`'s correct output because it contradicted my flawed visual assumption.
-I must trust my tools, as they analyze raw data without human bias.
-This lesson was learned after being trapped in what I thought was a one-tile-wide corridor.